-Woodsetts is a very old and mature Sand Extraction Pit that dates back to the 1950s and has been fished by several well know anglers over the years.
-The lake itself offers some exceptional carp fishing and in particular presents the dedicated carp angler all manner of fishing situations.
+Woodsetts is a very old and mature Sand Extraction Pit that dates-back to the 1950s and has been fished by several well know carp anglers over the years.
+The lake itself offers some exceptional carp fishing and in particular present the dedicated carp angler with all manner of fishing situations.
 Although not rated as easy, it does offer an equal and fair challenge to all that fish it and will test even the seasoned carp angler!
-Both the bays as you enter the site are shallow and can become heavily weeded in the warmer months, yet give a great opportunity to stalk fish at close quarters… right in the edge!
-The main part of the lake offers crystal clear water with depths from just a few feet, down to some 26ft along the quarry wall, allowing the carp plenty of areas to reside in.
+Both the bays as you enter the site are shallow and can become heavily weeded in the warmer months yet give a great opportunity to stalk fish at close quarters… right in the edge!
+The main part of the lake offers crystal clear water with depths from just a few feet, down to some 26ft along the quarry wall, allowing the carp plenty of areas to disappear into and reside in.

-Woodsetts also offers some of the best tench fishing in the North of England, with day ticket anglers catching several in a sitting.
-The average weight of most of the tench in the lake is around 4lb and there is also a good head of larger bream averaging 7lb to 10lb to target.
+Woodsetts also offers some of the best Tench fishing in the North of England, with day ticket anglers catching several in a sitting.
+The average weight of most of the Tench in the lake is around 4lb and there is also a good head of larger bream averaging 7lb to 10lb to target.
 In the winter months the pike fishing sport can be extremely good with up to four or five pike hooked or landed per session!
-The silver fish fishing for the general coarse angler for species like roach is exceptional and well known angler Bob Roberts has had 30lb plus on hemp and tares.
-Other species like rudd and perch also provide good sport.
+The silver fish fishing for the general coarse angler for species like roach is exceptional and well-known angler Bob Roberts has had 30lb plus nets fishing hemp and tares.

-Thank you for visiting the web site, please check out the YouTube Channel, our gallery of captures and also the other links that are featured!
-If you have any further questions please go to the contact details provided on this web site.
+Thank you for visiting the web site, please check out the YouTube Channel, our gallery of captures and the other links that are featured!
+If you have any further questions, please go to the contact details provided on this web site.
 When visiting Woodsetts, we ask that you consider other users and the surrounding woodland, please, take nothing but pictures… and leave nothing but footprints!
 For further details contact thew fishery manager Martin Ford on 07769 212762.